thoughtbot/fistface/README.md

 License
 -------

-Fist Face is Copyright © 2010-2012 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Fist Face is Copyright © 2010-2013 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.